vivienhuangg/nibble/design/concepts/User/api-spec.md

 ### POST /api/User/_getUserDetails

-**Description:** Returns the details (name, email, preferences) of the specified user.
+**Description:** Returns the details (name, username, preferences) of the specified user.

 **Requirements:**
 - a user with the given `user: ID` exists.

 **Effects:**
-- returns the details (name, email, preferences) of the specified user.
+- returns the details (name, username, preferences) of the specified user.

 **Request Body:**
 ```json